Elphel/vdt-plugin/README.md

 After new files are added the project needs to be refreshed - you may click on the project name in the navigator window and press F5 key or right-click -> Refresh

+There are many files in the library so refreshing make take a while.

 ## Simulating x393 project with Icarus Verilog
 ```
 Design Menu -> Verilog Development tools -> Icarus Verilog simulator